MaharajanSec/Yali-Appsec/README.md

 (.venv) PS D:\yalitech\Yali-Appsec> pip install -r requirements.txt
 ```

-(Example installer output omitted for brevity — pip will download `requests` and dependencies.)
+pip will just download requests and a few dependencies

 If pip asks you to update, you can run:
 ```powershell